-So without further ado, here are 5 reasons your team will spend less time on admin tasks — and more time on profitable work — when you use Method:CRM’s online customer portal.
+Next, are the 5 reasons your team will spend less time on admin tasks — and more time on profitable work — when you use Method:CRM’s online customer portal.

 1. Your team isn’t spending time updating customer information

 When you have out-of-date billing or contact information in your CRM, it slows down the entire process of doing business.
-And if you’re relying on your customers to get in touch to update their info, you may be waiting a while.
+And if you rely on your customers to get in touch to update their info, you may be waiting a while.

-Pro tip: To increase the likelihood of customer information staying up-to-date, send a yearly email with the customer’s portal link and ask them to check their profile details.
+Pro-tip: To make sure your customer information stays up-to-date, send a yearly email with the customer’s portal link to review their profile details.

-2. Your team isn’t spending time printing invoices and stuffing envelopes
+2. Your team isn’t printing invoices and stuffing envelopes

-When your online customer portal integrates with your accounting software as well as your CRM, digital invoicing is simple.
-Create and email the invoice and provide a link to the customer’s portal in the message.
-When the customer clicks on the link, they can view all of their invoices and their outstanding balance online.
+Just email the invoice and provide a link to the customer’s portal in the message.
+When the customer clicks on it, they access all of their invoices and outstanding balances online.

-Method:CRM users: Brand identity is important, so personalize your customer portal by adding your logo to your Method account.
-This way when customers access their portal it looks like an extension of your website.
+Method:CRM users: Brand identity is important, so personalize your customer portal by adding your logo and brand colors to your Method account.
+When customers access their portal, it looks like an extension of your website.
+Like below!

 3. Your team isn’t waiting on someone with access to QuickBooks to help a customer